maintainable/php-ruby-reference/README.markdown

 We're added these simple extensions to the standard Markdown syntax:

+### Notices

+A block surrounded with braces and a `notice:` marker is used at the top of pages to get the attention of the reader:

+    {{notice:
+        This function’s solution will only work within the context of the Rails framework.
+    }}

+Our most common use for these notices is to advise the reader of certain assumptions that we have made, e.g. that the solution is designed for Rails or a Unix-like operating system.

 ### Code Snippets

 Code snippets are surrounded with braces and a `code:` marker that hint